 Nineties Anti-Hero: One of the most obvious examples, though he gradually gets better as the story goes.

-One-Winged Angel: A piece of his soul that embodied all that was evil in him descended into Hell after his suicide and attained power equal to Malbolgia's, becoming known as Omega Spawn the Conquerer.
+One-Winged Angel: The piece of his soul that embodied all that was evil in him descended into Hell after his suicide and attained power equal to Malbolgia's, becoming known as Omega Spawn the Conquerer.

 Papa Wolf: Cyan might not be his actual daughter, but if something happens to her, you can be sure he will hunt down the responsibles and ensure they pay.
 As a matter of fact, he is most likely to have such a reaction toward any child close to him.